 Alaska is one of twelve participating western states in the Western Undergraduate Exchange (WUE) program.
-The following states participate in WUE: Colorado, Hawaii, Idaho, Montana, Nevada, New Mexico, North Dakota, Oregon, South Dakota, Utah and Wyoming.
+The following participate in WUE: Colorado, Hawaii, Idaho, Montana, Nevada, New Mexico, North Dakota, Oregon, South Dakota, Utah, Mariana Islands, and Wyoming.
 In addition, Washington, Arizona and California are treated like WUE states by Board of Regents policy.
-Residents of the 14 states listed above pay at 150% of the in-state credit hour rate.
+Residents of the 14 states and the Mariana Islands listed above pay at 150% of the in-state credit hour rate.
 WUE students remain as WUE and are not eligible for Alaska residency tuition rates.